Fighting against undeclared work

 On 2 February 2016, the European Parliament adopted the decision establishing a platform to tackle undeclared work at first reading.
 The Council formally adopted it on 24 February 2016.

-The decision will be now signed by the presidents of both institutions and published in the Official journal of the European Union.
-The platform will start working in spring 2016.
+The decision was signed by the presidents of both institutions and published in the Official journal of the European Union on 11 March 2016.
+The platform was officially launched in May 2016.